wlindgreen/SocialDataAnalysisAndVisualizations2022/README.md

 # SocialDataAnalysisAndVisualizations2022
 Repo for the Final Project in DTU course Social Data Analysis and Visualizations (2022)

-I order to run the project on you local machine, you should download the Jupyter Notebook "Final Project.ipynb" and all the additional data and images.
-You can download all the files as a zip.
+I order to run the project on you local machine, you should download the Jupyter Notebook "Final Project.ipynb" and all the additional data and the folder 'Data' folder.